Nirmitee.io

 2. Use the Sandbox Liberally

 The sandbox exists for a reason.
-Test every flow end-to-end in sandbox before touching production.
+Test every flow end-to-end in the sandbox before touching production.
 The sandbox PHR app (available on the ABDM portal) lets you simulate patient actions like granting consent.

 3. Validate FHIR Bundles Independently